dhakimian/SeniorProject/README.md

 then 'kill -9 %1' (ctrl-c doesn't seem to work when this happens).
 Yes, finding and fixing memory leaks is on the todo list... :P

-(this hasn't happened in a while for me, but I also haven't been testing with Rocke Everywhere recently either...)
+(this hasn't happened in a while for me, but I also haven't been testing with Rocks Everywhere recently either...)

 By default, the server doesn't render anything, but if you type anything (literally anything) after ./bin/server (with a space in between of course), it will start the server in a sort of